jtcond13/SAS-Programming-Notes/SAS_notes2.md

 input statements would omit pointer controls and thus each row would be read into the input buffer on its own.

 You can also use line pointer controls to avoid writing multiple input statements.
 The forward slash (/) is a relative line pointer control, and moves the pointer relative to the line on which it is currently positioned.
 For example "/ /" would move the pointer control two rows ahead.
-The pound n (#n) pointer control is an absolute pointer, sending the pointer control n lines ahead of its current place.
+The pound n (`#n`) pointer control is an absolute pointer, sending the pointer control to line number `n`.
+The `#n` pointer control can read lines in any order.

 The syntax for these is `INPUT @n/+n variable informat`.